peterhinch/micropython_ir/README.md

 IR communication uses a carrier frequency to pulse the IR source.
 Modulation takes the form of OOK (on-off keying).
-There are multiple protocols and at least two options for carrier frequency, namely 36KHz and 38KHz.
+There are multiple protocols and at least three options for carrier frequency, namely 36KHz, 38KHz and 40KHz.

-The drivers support the NEC protocol and two Philips protocols, namely RC-5 and RC-6 mode 0.
-In the case of the transmitter the carrier frequency is a runtime
-parameter: any value may be specified.
-The receiver uses a hardware demodulator which must be specified for the correct frequency.
+The drivers support NEC and Sony protocols and two Philips protocols, namely RC-5 and RC-6 mode 0.
+In the case of the transmitter the carrier frequency is a runtime parameter: any value may be specified.
+The receiver uses a hardware demodulator which should be specified for the correct frequency.
 The receiver device driver sees the demodulated signal and is hence carrier frequency agnostic.

 Examining waveforms from various remote controls it is evident that numerous protocols exist.
 Some are doubtless proprietary and undocumented.
 The supported